-This can be best achieved by using the Data Presentation Model (described in the next chapter) for each concept to determine whether a lookup table is required, and which fields will be used for searching.
+This can be best achieved by using the Data Presentation Model for each concept to determine whether a lookup table is required, and which fields will be used for searching.
 As the Data Presentation Model is updated, the code generator will create a lookup table and a stored procedure that will shred the XML.
 A trigger on the Instances table then checks the ConceptGUID of any modified record and decides which lookup table needs to be updated.

 Doesn’t putting all our data into a single repository create a single point of failure for our solution?
-If we were putting a database in a physical disk on a physical server in an office location, the answer is yes it does.
-But if we were doing that then you would likely have a lot of single points of failure!
+If we were putting a database in a physical disk on a physical server in an office location, the answer is yes, it does.
+But if we were doing that, then you would likely have a lot of points of failure!

 - Clustering of database servers

 There are many choices for building robust solutions with excellent availability characteristics.

 A key advantage to using a DaaS is that you only have a single Data at Rest repository to protect.
 You don’t end up with your data spread over multiple applications and micro-services, each of which has its own data repository.
 You can backup a single repository and know that your data is consistent across the solution, instead of having to backup multiple databases across multiple services, and not knowing the consistency of the solution data if you had to execute a restore after a failure.

 Is there a limit to the amount of data you can put in a single Data at Rest repository?